 - Blue Sky Pilbara Pty Ltd, a Pilbara community development NFP (Board Member)

-“Having spent my career working in the health and medicine space, I have become quite passionate about giving back some of the value of my experience, especially in the not-for-profit sector, and am delighted to join the Reflections board.”
+“Having spent my career working in the health and medicine space, I have become quite passionate about giving back some of the value of my experience, especially in the not-for-profit sector, and am delighted to be on Reflections board.”

 Cate’s career spans over 30 years where she has gained experience in a variety of roles and sectors, whilst also raising her family.